 Settlements

+Most Pennsylvania car accident cases resolve through settlements.
 A settlement is an agreement between you (the injured party) and the at-fault driver’s insurance company.
-The insurer agrees to pay you a certain amount of money, and in return, you agree not to pursue the case further.
+The insurance company agrees to pay a negotiated amount in exchange for ending the case.

 Trials and Verdicts